 And then, in May of 2010, just after we brought our daughter home from Serbia, he was triggered.
 He walked in the door after work and she slapped him across his face.
 She then turned and attacked me.
 I held her until she was calm and did not notice the expression on his face as he walked away from us.
 When she was occupied I went to him seeking comfort.
 Instead of comfort I was met with a harsh, “I don’t care about your feelings!” and his hands held out in front of him preventing me from getting near him.
 I was shocked, wounded, and devastated by what had come from his mouth.

 I’ve written extensively about Sofija’s aggressive, self-injurious, and destructive behaviors.
 In the first weeks and months after bringing her home we had no clue what triggered her, but I quickly figured out that her PTSD triggered his PTSD, and it did not take long for everyone in our house to be traumatized.
 In family counseling we were able to identify that the feelings of helplessness surrounding her behavior outbursts not only triggered war trauma, but childhood trauma.
 I have learned so much about the brain in the years since that painful day in 2010.
 We learned later that year that our daughter has abnormalities in her temporal lobe; specifically her temporal horns, hippocampus, and amygdala.
-Two years later we learned that my husband (thanks to some bad guys and an IED) has a TBI in the same location.
-If you’re curious about what that means, the parts of their brains that control memories and behaviors, and trigger fear responses, has stored memories of traumatic experiences that make them respond as if they are in danger or threatened by things that are not normally threatening.
+Two years later we learned that my husband (thanks to some bad guys and an IED) has a TBI in his frontal lobe and amygdala.
+If you’re curious about what that means, the parts of their brains that control memories and behaviors, produce rational thoughts, and trigger fear responses, have stored memories of traumatic experiences that make them respond as if they are in danger or threatened by things that are not normally threatening.
 For Sofija, she gets stuck in fight, flight, or freeze.
 EEGs have shown that when her fear response is triggered, the rest of her brain stops functioning and we have to use grounding techniques (What color shirt am I wearing?
 How many fingers am I holding up?
 What day is it?) to help her frontal lobe (rational thought) take action to calm her down.

 My husband’s PTSD looks a little different from Sofija’s.
 What I’ve learned about most combat veterans is that because of military training, their brains tell them not to flee or freeze, but to fight when they feel threatened or out of control.
 I have yet to meet a spouse of a veteran that isn’t frightened by their wounded warrior’s driving habits.
 Combat has taught them that every person in a vehicle is a threat.
 Things as simple as asking a veteran to put the dishes away differently, can feel threatening and trigger their fear response.
 Because God, in His infinite wisdom, prewired our brains to be compatible with one another, I’ve learned that my own fear response is almost always flight.
 I’m not a fighter and when I feel threatened I find a quick way to escape.
 This tendency means that I’m able to walk away and wait for my husband’s frontal lobe to take action and remind him of who he is.
 Full disclosure: my instinct to flee did not stop me in the past from sending hurt and angry texts and emails while keeping my distance.
 We’ve vowed this year to not write anything that we would not look each other in the eyes and say.
 I’ll have to update later on how that’s going. 😉